-3.2.2.2 Output 0.2.2.2 -Develop guidelines for the implementation of mandatory incident reporting rights relating to electronic communications networks and services as amended by Directive 2009/136/FC (Citizen rights' Directive) and

-ENISA, building on its experience on mandatory incident reporting schemes and the work done by the Cooperation Group and the CSIRT network being established by the NIS directive, will assist MS and industry in developing guidelines on implementing mandatory incident reporting mechanisms.
+3.2.2.2 Output O.2.2.2 - Develop guidelines for the implementation of mandatory incident reporting ENISA, building on its experience on mandatory incident reporting schemes and the work done by the Cooperation Group and the CSIRT network being established by the NIS directive, will assist MS and industry in developing guidelines on implementing mandatory incident reporting mechanisms.
 This activity will be driven by the context of the NIS directive.